Fractionally integrated COGARCH processes: Introduction

-According to \cite{Rajput1989} the existence of a fractional subordinator integral with respect to a L\'evy process $L$ requires the following properties: $L$ has finite second moment and the kernel $f\in L^1\cap L^2$.
-Unfortunately, the MG kernel leads to a fractional subordinator with non-stationary increments and the MvN kernel belongs to $L^1\cap L^2$ only for negative fractional parameter.
-With the goal to obtain non-pathological sample paths we define a modified MvN kernel.
-Using this kernel function we obtain a fractional subordinator, which has a continuous modification and stationary increments.
+In the COGARCH(1,1) model the driving L\'evy process of the squared volatility process \eqref{2b} is the subordinator $([L,L]^{(d)}_t)_{t\geq 0}$, which is the discrete part of the quadratic variation of the background driving L\'evy process $L$.
+As a consequence of \citet*[Theorem~2.7]{Rajput1989}, the existence of a stochastic integral of a kernel $f$ with respect to an arbitrary subordinator $(S_t)_{t\in\R}$ requires that $(S_t)_{t\in\R}$ has finite second moment and $f\in L^1\cap L^2$.
+Unfortunately, the MG kernel, which belongs to $L^1\cap L^2$, leads to a fractional subordinator which has not necessarily stationary increments; cf. \citet[Proposition~3.11]{Tikan2011}.
+On the other hand, by \citet[Proposition~2]{Engelke2013}, the MvN kernel belongs to $L^1\cap L^2$ only for negative fractional parameter, whereas a long memory property is obtained only for $d\in (0,0.5)$.
+In addition, for negative $d$ the kernel has singularities, which leads with positive probability to discontinuous and unbounded sample paths of the fLp; cf. \citet[Theorem 4]{Rosinski1989}.
+With the goal to obtain non-pathological sample paths we define a modified MvN kernel and obtain a fractional subordinator, which has a continuous modification and stationary increments.
 The autocovariance function of these increments decreases with an algebraic rate.
-This allows us to define a fractionally integrated COGARCH(1,1) volatility process driven by the subordinator $[L,L]^{(D)}$.
-We also find a stationary version of this new volatility model, which results in a price process with stationary increments.
+As it is integrable, the increments do not show long memory behaviour in the classical sense, but for $d$ close to zero, their autocovariance function decreases at a very slow rate.
+This allows us to define a fractionally integrated COGARCH(1,1) volatility process driven by the subordinator $([L,L]^{(d)}_t)_{t\ge0}$.
+We also find a stationary version of this new volatility model, which results in a volatility-modulated process with stationary increments.

-Our paper is organised as follows.
-We will discuss fractional subordinator models based on the MG-fLp and the MvN-fLp for $d\in(-0.5,0.5)$ in Section~\ref{s2}.
-In Section~\ref{s3} we present a new modified MvN kernel and investigate its properties.
-We also define the resulting long memory subordinator and present the sample path properties, its cumulant generating function, and the properties of its increments.
-Taking as subordinator the quadratic variation process of a finite variance L\'evy process allows us to define a fractional COGARCH(1,1) process in Section~\ref{s4}.
-Our main result in this section is the existence of a stationary version of the variance process, which implies that the price process has stationary increments.
-We conclude our paper with the straightforward extension of our approach to COGARCH($p,q$) processes.